United Airlines Flight 227 Crash: The Disaster at SLC

 by Jennifer Jones

-It’s fascinating (and sometimes heartbreaking) how time buries certain tragic events.
-Occasionally, I stumble across them while digging through old newspaper archives or scanning death certificates for unrelated research.
-That’s how I found a startling entry on November 11, 1965; instead of the usual 15-20 daily death records, I discovered 52—all tied to a single, catastrophic event: the United Airlines Flight 227 crash at Salt Lake City International Airport.
+One evening I was sifting through Utah death records when I found a startling entry on November 11, 1965.
+Instead of the usual 15-20 names on a specific date, there were 52, all tied to a single catastrophic event: the United Airlines Flight 227 crash at Salt Lake City International Airport.

 Flight 227: A Routine Trip Turns to Disaster